 |– Date taken||– Create duplicate copy||– Confidential||– Expiration date|

 The metadata could contain far more information relating to the object type than a file or block.
-Everything stored within your storage is given a unique metadata identifier and every piece of data has the metadata and file combined into a single object.
+Everything stored is given a unique metadata identifier and every piece of data has the metadata and file combined into a single object.

 An object could be any type of file.
 When it comes to object, metadata resides in the objects themselves.
 There is no need to build databases to associate metadata with the objects.
 Custom metadata can be created about an object file based on contents, dates, user information, permissions, etc. Attributes can be changed, added or deleted over time.
 Metadata is highly searchable and allows you to find files far faster than file or block storage.
-You can conduct searches that return a set of objects that meet specific criteria, such as what percentage of object are of a certain type or created by owner “x”.
+Conduct searches that return a set of objects that meet specific criteria, such as what percentage of object are of a certain type or created by owner “x”.
 This allows companies to extract insights from the big data they possess within their data and identify trends.